 NAB is aware of COVID-19 themed emails and text messages circulating which contain malicious software, lead to phishing sites or asking you to donate money to a bank account.

 The emails and text messages may purport to be from legitimate organisations, including government agencies, and request you to click on links, open attachments or donate money to a bank account.
 Please see three examples below.

-If you receive an email of this kind and click on the links or attachments, the malicious software may infect your computer and allow unauthorised access to your accounts.
+If you receive an email or text message and click on the links or attachments, your computer may be infected with malicious software which may allow unauthorised access to your accounts.
 When making a funds transfer, the malicious software may manipulate the recipient bank account details.
 Before authorising any payment, carefully check the account details listed match the account you intended to pay.
 If the bank account details listed are different, do not proceed.

-· Call NAB on 13 22 65 to advise your computer may be infected with malicious software.
+- Call NAB on 13 22 65 to advise your computer is infected with malicious software

 - NAB will assist you to remove the malicious software from your device, and confirm your recent payments to ensure they are valid.